absolutepraya/dm2-calculator/README.md

 3. Run the main file, then you can choose which calculator you want to use inside it
 `python main.py`

+Remember that the `main.py` file must be in the same directory as the `Calculators` directory.

+If you encounter any error when running the `main.py` file, try redownloading the repository, and run the main file without any modification.

 ## Screenshots